 On 15 February 2019 in Beijing, the consular service will launch the e-visa.
 China is the first country to benefit from this new service, and will be extended to the country’s major cities and then to other countries and cities around the world over a three-year period.

 The Race to the Visas (visa run)

 Visa run is a trip to one of Thailand’s neighboring countries, either for an extension of 30 days (Cambodian border if you stay in Bangkok) or a visa application in an embassy/consulate, most often Laos and Malaysia.
 Some will tell you that this is one of the most exciting parts of a stay in Thailand, but with every trip, there will always be the fear of being refused an extension if your passport is filled with Thai visa, and It may indeed be that you have to answer some questions depending on the immigration officer.

 Good to know

-Many rumors (fake news) on the Internet on this subject, I advise you to visit one of the better information page where you can get some response to your questions Facebook.com/groups
+Many rumors (fake news) on the Internet on this subject, I advise you to visit one of the better information pages where you can get some response to your questions Facebook.com/groups

-To make it easy you can apply for some of these visas through an agency/lawyer which will take care for everything but will cost you more than if you do it yourself
+To make it easy you can apply for some of these visas through an agency/lawyer which will take care of everything but will cost you more than if you do it yourself